It will delight all your senses.

 The modern town

 Don’t even miss the modern town.
 Piazza Vittorio Veneto is its real centre.
 Nice buildings, a cinema, bars and restaurants.
-A multicoloured fountain and a viewpoint over the Sassi area (Civita and Sasso Barisano).
+A viewpoint over the Sassi area (Civita and Sasso Barisano) is the cherry on the pie!

 Below this terrace, there is another, ancient world.
 Ruins of the medieval Matera.
 Lanes, shops and the water tanks that provided water to the whole town.
 You can visit it during the weekends and it’s highly recommended.